Subscribe Donate

 Natural skincare formulator, Laura Pardoe, shares why it's important to cleanse, the many different ways to do it, and a selection of recipes using natural ingredients for organic, local and nature-based cosmetics.

-Cleansing needs to remove the daily build-up of dirt, grime and old cells from our skin.
+Natural cleansers remove the daily build-up of dirt, grime and old cells from our skin.
 The best cleansers work alongside natural processes to do this, and enable our skin to perform at its best.
 It’s a complex job with chemical and physical processes working together.
 A cleanser needs to be active enough to loosen dirt from pores; but still gentle enough to be used frequently without upsetting the delicate balance of our skin.

 Why we need to cleanse